uncover-co/elm-widgets-alpha/README.md

 # elm-widgets

-A collection of widgets themed trough [elm-theme](https://package.elm-lang.org/packages/uncover-co/elm-theme/latest/).
+A collection of stateless widgets themed trough [elm-theme](https://package.elm-lang.org/packages/uncover-co/elm-theme/latest/).

+Visit [elm-widgets.netlify.app](https://elm-widgets.netlify.app) for a more comprehensive overview and a showcase of all available widgets.

-**Alpha** - This is the alpha version of ElmWidgets.
+**Alpha** - This is the alpha version of elm-widgets.
 This means this package will be updated faster but breakage is expected.
-A stable version is yet to be released as `uncover-co/elm-widgets`.
+The stable version can be found at [uncover-co/elm-widgets](https://package.elm-lang.org/packages/uncover-co/elm-widgets/latest/).

-## Setup
+## Getting Started

-ElmWidgets is plug-and-play with whatever styling approach you prefer - elm-css, elm-ui, tailwind, you name it - just insert ElmWidgets globalStyles somewhere in your application html and use any widget directly.
+elm-widgets is plug-and-play with whatever html and styling approach you prefer - elm-css, elm-ui, tailwind, you name it - just insert elm-widgets globalStyles somewhere in your application html and use any widget directly.

 ```elm
 import W.Styles